-The Nikko Hoshinoyado is an inn set on high ground amidst nature, resplendent with a soothing Japanese garden featuring two ponds, and is noted for its yuba kaiseki cuisine.
-Nikko Toshogu is only two minutes away by car.
-It can also be reached on foot in about 15 minutes, close enough for a relaxing walking.
+The Nikko Hoshinoyado is a hotel in Nikko set on the high ground amidst nature, resplendent with a soothing Japanese garden featuring two ponds, and is noted for its yuba kaiseki cuisine.
+Nikko Toshogu Shrine is only two minutes away by car.
+It can also be reached on foot in about 15 minutes, close enough for a relaxing walk.

-The chic interior of the inn has a pure Japanese atmosphere, and the tatami-mat Japanese-style guest rooms afford excellent views of the mountains of Nikko.
+The chic interior of this Nikko ryokan has a pure Japanese atmosphere, and the tatami-mat Japanese-style guest rooms afford excellent views of the mountains of Nikko.
 Change into a yukata and just sit back and relax,